jayavibhavnk/Blogchain.ai---EthforAll/README.md

 5. Blog view - The blogs on the home page can be viewed along with cover image NFT, blog content and other AI generated images.

     <img src="./Screenshots/BlogFocus.png" width="500" align="middle">

+The detailed explanation of each technology used in this project is as follows.

 ## Technologies used for development -